devilExE3/automataV2/automata.md

 # this is the same as
 $my_string = "Hello, from multiplelines"
 ```
-Note that you may also leaev comments in your code by prefixing a line with `#`
+Note that you may also leave comments in your code by prefixing a line with `#`
 ## String parsing
 Escape character in strings is `\`.
 The following are escape codes:
 - `\\` - literal `\`